codio/site/source/docs/education/teachers/courses/module-add.html.md

 ##What happens next?
 Once you have chosen a source for your module, a snapshot is made and is stored in a separate storage location.
 You do not need to worry about this as it is managed internally by Codio.

+You do need to be aware, though, that once you create a module, it is a **copy** of your source project and not a reference/link to it.